lamarkdown/lamarkdown/docs/process.md

 To avoid unnecessary delays during compilation, Lamarkdown uses two caches:

-* The "build cache" stores results of certain time-consuming processing, particularly the output of external commands like LaTeX (by the [`la.latex` extension](extensions/latex.md)).
+* The "build cache" stores results of certain time-consuming processing, particularly the output of external commands like LaTeX (by the [`la.latex` extension][latex]).
 The build cache is kept in the "build directory", which (by default) is `./build/`.
 If necessary, you can cause Lamarkdown to delete any pre-existing entries in the build cache with the `--clean` option:

     ```console
     $ lamd --clean mydocument.md